themattharris/hNews-for-WordPress/readme.txt

 == Description ==

-Add a contact form to any post or page by inserting `[contact-form]` in the post.
-Emails will be sent to the post's author.
+Adds extra fields to a post for storing hNews specific information.
+Includes a settings page for adding default values for the fields.

 This version is the development trunk and is still in Alpha.
 It is not fully tested for production use yet.